-Factors that have a positive boost on the consumer goods markets are better economic growth and the infrastructure developments that are anticipated to enhance the distribution of consumer products.
+Factors that have a positive boost on the consumer goods market in Indonesia are better economic growth and the infrastructure developments that are anticipated to enhance the distribution of consumer products.

 Indonesia’s cosmetic industry remains strong and attractive for both domestic and foreign investors.
 Indonesian cosmetics sector is developing at a solid pace, which can be seen from the remarkable sales growth of 11.99% in 2017, contributing to IDR 19 trillion (USD 1.4 billion).

 As the fourth most populous country with the biggest Muslim majority in the world, Indonesia is in a unique position.
 Investment values in the food and beverages sector have reached IDR19.7 trillion (USD 1.4billion) for foreign investments and IDR 27.9 trillion (USD 2 billion) for domestic investments.